21 May 1991

 Rajiv Gandhi assassination

-Former Prime Minister of India, Rajiv Gandhi was assassinated in a suicide bombing incident at Sriperumbudur, a town panchayat near the city of Chennai.
+Former Prime Minister of India, Rajiv Gandhi, was assassinated in a suicide bombing incident at Sriperumbudur, a town panchayat near the city of Chennai.
 The assassination was carried on by the members of the LTTE.
+Read more about this important event in the post-independence history of India for the IAS exam.

 Rajiv Gandhi Assassination Background